ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Setup a Mailbox to Receive Aggregate Reports

-Proper consumption and analysis of DMARC aggregate reports is the key to any successful DMARC deployment for a Domain Owner.
+Proper consumption and analysis of DMARC aggregate reports are the key to any successful DMARC deployment for a Domain Owner.
 DMARC aggregate reports, which are XML documents and are defined in [@!I-D.ietf-dmarc-aggregate-reporting], contain valuable data for the Domain